-- prepayment for works associated with developments, new properties or alterations to infrastructure; and - revenue for other works including trade waste fees will be by invoice with a 30-day payment period.
+- prepayment for works associated with developments, new properties or alterations to infrastructure - revenue for other works will be by invoice with a 30-day payment period.

-12.3 Community service obligations (CSOs)
+12.3 Community Service Obligations (CSOs)

 CSO payments will be made by Council for services supplied for less than full cost price in accordance with Council pricing, Council policy or Council operations.
 A summary of the CSOs will be provided in Council's annual report in accordance with the Local Government Regulation 2012.